the-riptide/laravel-dynamic-dashboard/readme.md

 -   Text
 -   Time

-Each of these has an associated standard input field, validation rule, placeholder text, etc. Want to change any of these values?
+Each of these has an associated standard dashboard input field, validation rule, placeholder text, etc. Want to change any of these values?
 Open a sub array in the item called 'fields' and specify the new value there.

 So, for example: